By using free sites to verify information provided by new customers, many businesses will avoid becoming a victim of fraud.

 Fraudsters create fake credit card images to deceive agents to believe they are the true cardholder.
-Sometimes they make mistakes by using the image of a credit card from Bank A, but the BIN (bank identification number) actually is assigned to Bank B. Use binlist.net to verify information provided by your new customer.
+Sometimes they make mistakes by using the image of a credit card from Bank A, but the BIN (bank identification number) actually is assigned to Bank B. Use binlist.io to verify information provided by your new customer.

 Note: Alleged cardholder last name and account numbers removed by ARC.

 The first 6 digits of the account indicate the Bank Identification Number (BIN).
 BIN “480213” is assigned to Capital One, not US Bank as indicated in this digitally altered credit card image emailed to a travel agent.

 Use a Google Maps search if the address information provided by your new customer does not seem legitimate (e.g., uses a questionable home address, a hotel, a hospital or leaves the address field empty).
 You may not want to issue the tickets in those scenarios.